-- Non-verbally, through actions such as raising a hand or nodding a head
+- Non-verbally, through actions such as raising a hand or nodding their head

 - In writing, through a signed consent form

-There are very limited circumstances where the law specifically requires written consent, so verbal consent is typically just as valid as written consent.
+There are minimal circumstances where the law requires explicit written consent, so verbal consent is typically just as valid as written consent.
 However, it may be best practice to obtain written consent.